aelena/trustworthy-ai/README.md

 ### AI Safety
 - Risk assessment and mitigation strategies
 - Fail-safe mechanisms and graceful degradation
-- Long-term AI safety considerations
+- Long-term AI & AGI safety considerations
-  - All of AI 6 AGI Existential Safety risks papers by [Roman V. Yampolskiy](https://scholar.google.com/citations?user=0_Rq68cAAAAJ&hl=en).
-It's a long list, and amazing reads.
+  - All of AI AGI Existential Safety risks papers by [Roman V. Yampolskiy](https://scholar.google.com/citations?user=0_Rq68cAAAAJ&hl=en).
+It's a long list, and amazing reads, albeit not as pertinent to the work of the AI Auditor.

 ### Sustainability Considerations